FREE WEBINAR: Reviewing Tender Documents – Ask The Experts Q&A

 There are other procedures which involve qualification stages.

-Details of these can be found in our post: ‘What is a public sector tender?’.
+Details of these can be found in our post: ‘What is a tender?’.

 Unlike direct award contracts, which award work directly to suppliers, Dynamic purchasing Systems are used to qualify suppliers of common goods, works, or services for future contract awards.